NeuroTechX/ntx_slack_archive/general.md

 >
 That being said, although impractical, facial electromyography seems to be the most user-independent and reliable approach for the moment.
 If you are interested in facial expression of emotional states I would suggest reading a few of Paul Ekman's papers on the universality of emotion expressions and specifically those relating to the Facial Action Coding System (FACS).
 If you want more and have a bit of free time, I encourage you to read or scan through Charles Darwin's "The Expression of the Emotions in Man and Animals" which is not exactly scientifically sound but initiated a lot of work in this field.

+11/23/2017 5:43 PM

+ **nmp256** :

+ >fortin.pasc_ Thanks for the note.
+I have looked at Ekman's work and was just on the phone with someone using facial microexpressions to recognize emotions to aid therapy for people with PTSD.
+Any pointers to the cutting edge papers that speak to these findings?
+Have you published or written a literature review or anything of that sort?